I'm currently working on a php project. Starting it up I was curious for creating it the most performance optimized way I(!) can do.

 I do not know how and with what the application pool of php is shared by my hoster but the page rendering using dedicated settings are a lot faster but, of course, consume more memory.
 Running a page of this size I think I can live with that.

 What surprised me was the fact that docker desktop rendered the page by factor 38 slower than a non docker environment.
-OK, to be fair I'm not running docker on a server CPU nor having storage access times that the server propably has and of course I will continue using docker for developing the application because it comes with a lot of behavioural sugar (is that a word?).
+OK, to be fair I'm not running docker on a server CPU nor having storage access times that the server propably has, the server is not as bloated and abstracted as the docker engine is and of course I will continue using docker for developing the application because it comes with a lot of behavioural sugar (is that a word?).

 With this insight I decided to change the way my hoster handles this blogging engine and, for obvious reasons, I added the metric to this blog.
 See below this or any other page.
 Please keep in mind that this page's rendering speed it not only dependend on PHP rendering but is also communicating with a database.